judwhite/go-svc/README.md

 ## More Examples

-See [svc/example](https://github.com/judwhite/go-svc/tree/master/example) for more examples, including installing and uninstalling binaries as Windows services.
+See the [example](https://github.com/judwhite/go-svc/tree/master/example) directory for more examples, including installing and uninstalling binaries built in Go as Windows services.

 ## License